-3.1 Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
-We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum.

-3.2 Our teaching and learning styles in RE enable children to build on their own experiences and extend their knowledge and understanding of religious traditions.
-We use their experiences at religious festivals such as Easter, Diwali, and Passover (amongst many other) to develop their religious thinking.

-3.3 We recognise the fact that all classes in our school have children of widely differing abilities, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-We achieve this in a variety of ways, for example, by:

-- setting common tasks which are open ended and can have a variety of responses; - setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - grouping the children by ability in the room and setting different tasks for each ability group; - providing resources of different complexity adapted to the ability of the child;
+- 3.1 Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
+We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum. - 3.2 Our teaching and learning styles in RE enable children to build on their own experiences and extend their knowledge and understanding of religious traditions.
+We use their experiences at religious festivals such as Easter, Diwali, Ramadhan and Passover (amongst many other) to develop their religious thinking. - 3.3 We recognise the fact that all classes in our school have children of widely differing abilities, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
+We achieve this in a variety of ways, for example, by: - setting common tasks which are open ended and can have a variety of responses; - providing scaffolding to enable all pupils to access the learning - setting tasks of increasing difficulty (we do not expect all children to complete all tasks); - grouping the children by ability in the room and scaffolding tasks for each ability group; - providing resources of different complexity adapted to the ability of the child;